-This land is proposed for removal from the Green Belt and allocation as a site for travelling showpeople.
+This land is proposed for removal from the Green Belt and allocation as an employment site.

-- 1. Appropriate buffering will be required for the adjacent Burlish Top nature reserve and to screen the development from the adjacent dwellings on Birchen Coppice - 2.
-Vehicular access to be taken from Zortech Avenue
+- 1. Appropriate buffering will be required for the adjacent Burlish Top nature reserve and to screen the development from the adjacent dwellings on Birchen Coppice - Vehicular access to be taken from Zortech Avenue